-There is a team of people that will help you learn how to take care of your diabetes, like doctors, nurses, dieticians, diabetes educators, social workers, parents and friends.
+There is a team of people that will help you learn how to take care of your diabetes, like doctors, nurses, dietitians, diabetes educators, social workers, parents and friends.
 That way, you’ll be able to continue doing the things you enjoy doing like playing soccer or hanging out with your friends!

 The good news is your diabetes can be treated.
 There are a few things you’ll need to do, and your parents and doctors can help you.

 Since your body is not making enough insulin, you’ll need to get your insulin another way.
 It’s something you’ll need to do every day.
 You might get your insulin from an insulin pen, an insulin pump or a syringe.
 Doctors at Riley at IU Health will start you with a syringe.
 Your diabetes team will show your parents how to use the syringe to give you insulin.
 You can watch your parents to learn how this works.

 There are two kinds of insulin you will need to take.
 Long-acting insulin lasts in your body for about one day.
 The other kind works faster, and you usually take it before meals.
 Your doctor will tell you what is right for you.